3JoB/telebot-docs/docs/guide/api/send.md

 # Sendable

-Send is undoubtedly the most important method in Telebot. `Send()` accepts a recipient (which can be a user, group or channel) and a sendable object.
-In addition to the media types provided by Telebot (photos, audio, videos, etc.), other types can be sent.
-If you create your own composite types, and they satisfy the Sendable interface, Telebot will be able to send them out.
+Send is undoubtedly the most important method in Crare. `Send()` accepts a recipient (which can be a user, group or channel) and a sendable object.
+In addition to the media types provided by Crare (photos, audio, videos, etc.), other types can be sent.
+If you create your own composite types, and they satisfy the Sendable interface, Crare will be able to send them out.

 ```go
 // Sendable is any object that can send itself.